What Repentance Means

 Atonement means to cover.

-Spiritual death lost its complete sovereignty as long as Israel walked in the first covenant, but when Jesus came, the combat was between life and death.
-Not physical life nor physical death, but the new kind of life that Jesus brought was at war with spiritual death.
+Spiritual death lost its complete sovereignty if Israel walked in the first covenant, but when Jesus came, the combat was between life and death.

 Out of eternal life have sprung all the beautiful graces which adorn a Christian life.

-Man is united to Satan spiritually.
+Man is united to Adam after the fall spiritually.

 Perhaps the most awful words that Jesus ever uttered to the Jews are recorded in John 8:44–45: